Climbing Trees are Matthew Frederick, Colenso Jones and Martin Webb.

-A limited edition coloured vinyl release of BORDERS' fifth and final single FALL accompanied live appearances in the UK, Europe and US during 2017, before a hibernation period of the best part of a couple of years followed as the members focussed on various solo and side projects.
+A limited edition coloured vinyl release of BORDERS' fifth and final single FALL accompanied live appearances in the UK, Europe and US during 2017, with the following year's BORDERS: ACOUSTIC B SIDES EP heralding an extended period of hibernation as the band focussed on various offshoots, solo and side projects.

 A really special band

 A glistening musical experience

 The sound of your soul soaring ... one of my new favourite bands

 Bethan Elfyn, BBC Radio Wales

 Incredible.
 Gospel country soul that soars with angels.
 Hallelujah!

 Marvellously expansive ... a wonderful spell they've cast over the entire nation